ortonomy/ortonomy.github.io/_sections/portfolio.md

 <div class="content-title-sub"><span class="content-title-decorator"></span><i class="fa fa-pencil"></i><span class="content-title-decorator"></span></div>

 **Boosting organizational memory and resource planning:** Working with freelancers means an inevitable level of flux in availability of quality talent.
 Teams with even a modest number of freelancer relationships find this data difficult to manage.
-So I started an open source project **fling.work**, the first 'freelancer relationship management' system.
+To solve this, I started **fling.work**, the first 'freelancer relationship management' system.

 {% include portfolio-image.html src1="assets/images/fling_shot.png" alt1="fling.work landing page" src2="assets/images/fling_shot_2.png" alt2="fling.work freelancer data" delay="0" %}

-**Open source & collaborative:** I have opened sourced the project on [GitHub](https://github.com/ortonomy/flingapp-frontend){: target="blank"}.
-It's developed with one full-time collaborator and several other freelancer developers and tech enthusiasts from a Shanghai local coding collective and freelancer organization called [Coderbunker](https://coderbunker.com/){: target="blank"}.
+**Open-source & collaborative:** I have open-sourced the app on [GitHub](https://github.com/ortonomy/flingapp-frontend){: target="blank"}.
+It's developed with one full-time collaborator and several other freelance developers and tech enthusiasts from a Shanghai-local coding collective called [Coderbunker](https://coderbunker.com/){: target="blank"}.

 <div class="content-title-sub"><span class="content-title-decorator"></span><i class="fa fa-pencil"></i><span class="content-title-decorator"></span></div>

-**Fixing the oldest problem:** In digital education, the biggest barrier to learning is the lack of opportunity to practice and test speaking.
+**Fixing the oldest problem:** In digital language instruction, the biggest barrier to learning is the lack of opportunity to practice and test speaking.
 We fixed that for mobile users, by creating a new decision-based speaking activity with asynchronous teacher grading and feedback.

 {%
   include portfolio_images_3_by_3.html